 What should a professional do in a given situation?
-Throughout the program, students will face multiple simulated clinical cases, based on real patients, in which they will have to do research, establish hypotheses, and ultimately resolve the situation.
+Throughout the program, students will be confronted with multiple simulated clinical cases based on real patients, in which they will have to investigate, establish hypotheses and ultimately, resolve the situation.
 There is an abundance of scientific evidence on the effectiveness of the method.
-Specialists learn better, faster, and more sustainably over time.
+Pharmacists learn better, more quickly and more sustainably over time.